 However, producing more timely and granular statistics can be very complex, costly, and burdensome.
 There is often a trade-off between timeliness and granularity as larger surveys, for example, may take longer to collect and process with lengthy and complex methods to disaggregate.
 Where statistics are produced for small area geographies, caveats on quality and statistical disclosure controls can result in data being unsuitable for some purposes such as monitoring and evaluation.
 Data availability at small area geographies was an important challenge for the Chief Medical Officer’s Annual Report 2021 for England “Health in Coastal Communities”, which highlighted that health outcomes in coastal communities can be significantly masked when analysis is at a wider geographical footprint such as local authority or Clinical Commissioning Group.

 Even at the country level, business structures can make the development of subnational statistics complex.
-For example, when producing experimental statistics on Welsh trade, crucial questions included:
+For example, when producing official statistics in development on Welsh trade, crucial questions included:

 - How does one define a Welsh business?
 Are these businesses with headquarters in Wales, with some employees in Wales, or with a business premises located in Wales?